Ygg01/blog/content/2025/rust-nirvana-fallacy.md

 # What is a Nirvana fallacy

-Basically it's a fallacy where you compare actual things to unrealistic idealized alternatives (Wikipedia: https://en.wikipedia.org/wiki/Nirvana_fallacy).
+Basically it's a fallacy where you compare actual things to unrealistic idealized alternatives, see [[nirvana-fallacy]].
 It's a form of appeal to purity for the high-thonking intellectuals.

 # Rusting trust